-DL-Windows is a computer program that allows you to program your ALARM LOCK security lock.
+DL-Windows is a computer program that allows you to program your ALARM LOCK T3 Security Lock.
 You do not need DL-Windows to program your lock, but it makes programming much faster and easier.
-With DL-Windows, you can quickly create Lock Programs (programs that make the lock perform its many functions) add multiple Users (who have access), retrieve event logs, and create Schedules.
+With DL-Windows, you can quickly create Lock Programs (programs that make the lock perform its many functions) add multiple Users (who have access), add ProxCards® and ProxKey® keyfobs, retrieve event logs, and create Schedules.
 The benefit of DL-Windows is that it allows you to set up all lock programming in advance (on your computer), and then later send the information to the locks at your convenience.